-Digital DJ Tips is about to launch a major new guide to setting up a wedding DJ business, 21st century style, using digital gear.
+Digital DJ Tips has launched a major new guide to setting up a wedding DJ business, 21st century style, using digital gear.
 In preparing this guide, we came across a whole load of beliefs and attitudes about wedding DJing that are just plain wrong – and today we’d like to blow away some of those myths.

 Why?
 Well, you may have considered wedding DJing, or even been asked to play at a wedding, but it can seem like a very different type of DJing to parties, bars and clubs – and it’s easy to let the “unknown factor” and what other people say or think put you off giving it a go.